Inventory of hazardous jobs

 4. Signature du responsable de l'inventaire (signature by the head of inventory)

-Handwritten signature: in this case, the head of inventory must sign the declaration manually (even if they have no signatory powers in the business).
+Handwritten signature: in this case, the person responsible for the inventory must sign the declaration by hand (even if they have no other signing authority within the company).

 5. Transmission (electronic or standard mail)